DennisKGyamfi/DennisKGyamfi/README.md

 - 👋 Hi, I’m @DennisKwameGyamfi
-- 👀 I’m interested in Frontend Development
+- 👀 I’m passionate about Frontend Development and all things HTML, CSS, and Javascript
-- 🌱 I’m currently learning Javascript & React
+- 🌱 I’m currently learning Javascript and React
-- 💞️ I’m looking to collaborate on Frontend Development Projects for Beginners(html/css)
+- 💞️ I’m looking to collaborate on Frontend Development Projects for entry level roles
-- 📫 How to reach me: ngyamfi81@gmail.com
+- 📫 How to reach me on Twitter:@_nanagyamfi  and Email: ngyamfi81@gmail.com

 <!---
 DennisKGyamfi/DennisKGyamfi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.